getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 #### Tag Syntax

 Search supports an implicit and explicit tag search.
-If you wish to use a reserved keyword as a tag (such as `product_id`), you will need to wrap the search paramater in `tags[]` such as:
+If you wish to use a reserved keyword as a tag (such as `product_id`), you will need to wrap the search parameter in `tags[]` such as:
 ```
 tags[product_id]:123
 ```